We’ve all heard that positive self-talk in athletes boosts their performance and negative self-talk impedes performance.

 Coué also stressed that “It is easier to train the imagination than the will”.
-He argued that, for self-affirmations to work, people had to work on their emotional state and adopt an attitude in line with their affirmations.
+He argued that, for positive affirmations to work, people had to work on their emotional state and adopt an attitude in line with their affirmations.

-Despite this criticism, much evidence suggests that positive self-affirmations are beneficial:
+Despite this criticism, much evidence suggests that positive affirmations are beneficial:

-What Should You Know When Developing a Positive Self-Affirmation Habit in kids?
+What Should You Know When Developing a Positive Affirmation Habit in kids?

 It is no secret that much of our belief system is built early in life.
 Wounds inflicted in childhood can have far-reaching consequences.
 The things we hear from family, friends, and teachers are carried with us throughout our lives.

 If you seek to develop the positive-affirmation habit in your kids, there are a few things you should keep in mind.

 1. Positive affirmations can only work if the affirmations are realistic.
 Avoid unreasonable positive statements.
 Positive affirmations cannot work if the deeply held negative beliefs are not aligned with the declared affirmations.
 If the gap between the conscious and the unconscious is too wide, your kids will end up feeling worse than before.